lehisanchez/Rails-Tools/README.md

 ## Postgresql Environment

-I might be removing this if I'm convinced SQLite will be sufficient for most of my projects.
+I will more than likely switch to SQLite once I figure out the best practice for backing up SQLite databases.

 ```shell
 brew install postgresql@16 libpq